Dutch Ceylon: First victory at Batticaloa

 After this unhappy event, the Dutch concentrated on organising their trade with the East Indian spice islands.
 It took more than three decades before the Dutch again undertook action to expel the Portuguese who had arrived some 150 years earlier and were firmly established on the island.
 After many bloody wars with the Portuguese, King Rajasingha II became convinced that lasting peace with the Portuguese was not possible and he invited the Dutch to force them off the island.
 At that time the Dutch were still at war with Portugal, which was in a personal union with Spain.
-The Dutch Council of the Indies in Batavia (Dutch East India) complied with this request and in 1637 sent four ships to the island under Captain Jan Thijssen Payart who signed a treaty with the King.
+The Dutch Council of the Indies in Batavia (Dutch East India) complied with this request and in 1637 sent four ships to the island under Captain Jan Thijssen Payart who signed a treaty with the king.
 On 4 January 1638 a decisive sea engagement took place off the coast of Goa between Portuguese and Dutch naval forces.
-The Portuguese fleet was decimated following this battle and the victorious Dutch Admiral Adam Westerwolt (1580–1639) decided to attack the Portuguese fort at Batticaloa on Ceylon with a fleet of five ships and 800 men.
+The Portuguese fleet was decimated in this battle and the victorious Dutch Admiral Adam Westerwolt (1580–1639) decided to attack the Portuguese fort at Batticaloa on Ceylon with a fleet of five ships and 800 men.
 In coalition with strong Singhalese forces, he conquered the fort on 18 May 1638.

-Five days later, following this victorious conquest, Westerwolt in the name of the States General, Prince Frederik Hendrik and the Dutch East India Company agreed to a new Treaty with King Rajasingha in his Palace in Batticaloa.
-The Treaty was a landmark and set the tone for future relations between the Kandyan Kings and the Dutch.
-Under the Treaty the Dutch were to have a monopoly over all trades except elephants.
-The forts captured from the Portuguese would be garrisoned by the Dutch or demolished, as the King thought fit.
-The crucial clause ‘as the King thought fit’ was however only included in the Sinhala and not in the Dutch text of the Treaty.
+Five days later, following this victorious conquest, Westerwolt in the name of the States General, Prince Frederik Hendrik and the Dutch East India Company agreed to a new treaty with King Rajasingha in his palace in Batticaloa.
+The treaty was a landmark and set the tone for future relations between the Kandyan Kings and the Dutch.
+Under the treaty the Dutch were to have a monopoly over all trades except elephants.
+The forts captured from the Portuguese would be garrisoned by the Dutch or demolished, as the king thought fit.
+The crucial clause ‘as the king thought fit’ was however only included in the Sinhala and not in the Dutch text of the treaty.
 This later gave rise to much disagreement between the two parties.
-The same goes for the clause stating that the King would pay any expenses incurred by the Dutch in the war effort against the Portuguese.
+The same goes for the clause stating that the king would pay any expenses incurred by the Dutch in the war effort against the Portuguese.

 Slowly but surely, the Dutch land and naval forces continued to oust the Portuguese from parts of Ceylon.
-In February 1640, the Portuguese fort of Negombo, a short distance North of Colombo was captured by Philip Lucasz.
+In February 1640, the Portuguese fort of Negombo, a short distance north of Colombo was captured by Philip Lucasz.
 Following his sudden death, the command was devolved to the capable Willem Jacobsz Coster who earlier fought under Admiral Westerwolt on the east coast.
 Against overwhelming odds he besieged the strong fort at Galle.
 After storming the city on 13 March 1640, he became master of it within a few hours.
 For the next 18 years, Galle would remain the centre of Dutch power in Ceylon.